whiteand/quartet/README.md

 })
 ```

-It will be usefull to add some error codes.
+It will be useful to add some error codes.
-We can use them to get messages sent to user and other.
+We can use them to get messages sent to the user and other.

 ```javascript
 // Error Codes